<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Asking this is critical!
 Knowing which tactic was successful in bringing them to your school allows you to understand what programs are working and what is not.

-Many parents will answer “word of mouth” when you ask this question.
-When you get this answer, always include the follow-up question: “Who should we thank for referring you to our school?”
+Now, many parents will answer “word of mouth” when you ask this question.
+When you get this answer, always include this follow-up question: “Whom should we thank for referring you to our school?”

-If you are starting to see certain family names consistently mentioned, consider tapping those families for a parent ambassador program.
+If you see certain family names consistently mentioned, consider tapping those families for a parent ambassador program.
 This also gives you the opportunity to publicly recognize these families as being critical in helping your school’s enrollment.

 Identifying professions and the companies of your parent base has tons of benefits.

 Imagine planning your next big event, and you are actively looking for sponsors.
-Being able to quickly scan the database of parents and their companies allows you to make targeted requests for support.
+Being able to quickly scan your school CRM database of parents and their companies allows you to make targeted requests for support.

-There are certain activities where you just need a warm body — setting up chairs, manning a food booth, etc. — but as you look to improve more strategic functions, like your social media strategy or revamping your website, it would be a huge benefit if you knew that one of your parents owns or works for a digital marketing company.
+There are certain activities where you just need a warm body — setting up chairs, manning a food booth, etc. — but as you look to improve more strategic functions, it is a huge benefit if you know which families you can tap for (ideally) free support.

 Or perhaps your school needs to secure a catering company for an upcoming event.
 Wouldn’t it be great to use one of your parent’s restaurants?

-It’s hard to go back and ask parents to complete this information when they are already enrolled, but this can always be done on forms when parents are registering their children for the next school year.
+It’s hard to ask parents to complete this information when they are already enrolled, but you can always edit student registration forms when parents are registering for the next school year.

 Attract-Enroll-Retain-GoogleAds300x600-1